jundis/CWSlack-SlashCommands/README.md

 * $slackfollowtoken # : Set to the token you got when creating a new slash command integration in Slack for /follow.
 * $followenabled # : Defaults to 0, you need to change this to 1 if you want to enable follow.
 * $dir # : Directory on the server to store files.
 Please note that the user running php (www-data in Linux) needs write/read access to this folder.
+* $followtoken : Change to any value and use this in the ConnectWise link tables.
+* $unfollowtoken : Change to any value and use this in the ConnectWise link tables.
 * $helpurl : Set to a help document explaining the slash command usage.
 Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.

 # Command Usage